 Best Places to Stay in Iceland for All Budgets

 Heading to Iceland soon and wondering about where to stay in Iceland?
 Lucky you!
-Iceland is a trending travel spot right now and with all the country has to offer it’s no wonder!
-Winter months bring an ideal location to spot the Northern Lights and during summer month you can explore the gorgeous green countryside and black sand beaches.
+Iceland is a trending travel spot right now and with all the country has to offer, it’s no wonder!
+Winter months bring an ideal location to spot the Northern Lights, and during the summer months, you can explore the gorgeous green countryside and black sand beaches.

 Luxury Hotels in Iceland

 Let us start with some of the best luxury hotels in Iceland to stay.

 Hotel Ranga is about 1 ½ hour from Reykjavik.
 This is an option in Southern Iceland for those who are looking to spend more time in nature.

 If you’re visiting stargaze, see the Northern lights in December or spend time doing outdoor activities, this is the place for you.
 With the best of both worlds, you have access to the beautiful outdoors without having to rough-it.